Desktop music player focused on streaming from free sources

 Manual and docs

-Here's a list of packages for various managers, most of which are maintained by third parties.
+Here's a list of packages for various managers, some of which are maintained by third parties.
 We would like to thank the maintainers for their work.

 Nuclear has already been translated to several languages, and we're always looking for contributors who would like to add more.
 Below is a list of currently available languages, along with contributors who helped to translate Nuclear to that language.